Xanthognarh/WebWidgets/README.md

 ![Example Chart for a vote between a,b,c and d.](Examples/Xanthograph.png)

 ### Config via URL-Parameters:
-- `channel`: Name of Twich Channel you want to listen
+- `channel`: Name of Twitch Channel you want to listen
 - `min`: lowest accepted value for vote [default=1]
 - `max`: highest accepted value for vote [default=5]
 - `bg`: r,g,b,a value  for the background-color (0-255) and alpha (0-1) [default: transparent (0,0,0,0)]